xingyili/deepCDG/README.md

 *   `utils.py`: the script of data input and output.

 ### Data

-*   ./data/{dataset}_data.pkl contains information for five-fold cross-validation.
+*   we provide data information for five-fold cross-validation.

 ### PPI files

 *   The organized PPI files for CPDB can be downloaded from [CPDB_multiomics](https://github.com/xingyili/deepCDG/releases/download/v1.0.0/CPDB_multiomics.h5).

 ### Running deepCDG
-You can simply run deepCDG and evaluate the performance on pan-cancer datasets by calling
+After you have downloaded the PPI data, You can simply run deepCDG and evaluate the performance on pan-cancer datasets by calling

 `python main.py --dataset ["CPDB", "MULTINET", "STRINGdb", "PCNet", "IRefIndex", "IRefIndex_2015"]`